Francefernance12/Multi-tool-Discord-Bot/README.md

 ## Value

 This project was initiated to showcase it to friends on a Discord server.
-Server owners with cultured members may find it appealing for anime recommendations.
+Server with cultured members may find it appealing for anime recommendations.
 Additionally, the bot provides motivation through random quotes and offers a simple calculator for quick math.
 The tip calculator aids users in calculating tip percentages, total bills, and even splitting costs among friends.

 ## What I Learned